ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes
+Jul 2/21
+- did an "npm update" to get the latest code for ytdl-core, this will resolve video download errors.
+- dis "npm audit fix" to address vulnerabilities in dependent packages
+- electron-packager needs to be updated, but will test (and fix) before uploading

 May 31/21
 - did an "npm update" to get the latest code for ytdl-core, this will resolve video download errors.
 - forgot to upload the Feb 12 changes.